Rehnoor/CalendarApp/README.md

 - As a user, I want to be able to select a day to see what events are planned
 - As a user, I want to be able to edit the name and duration of an event
 - As a user, I want to be able to delete an event
-- As a user, I want to be able to create a recurring event (event occurs every day, every Wednesday, every other week etc.)